What are the benefits of SME IPO? How do SME companies benefit from stock market listing?

 #1 High Costs

 The expenses associated with going public through an SME IPO can be considerable.
-These include underwriting fees, legal fees, accounting fees, filing costs, printing costs, and the expense allowance for the underwriting firm.
-For small and medium-sized enterprises, these high costs can pose a significant financial burden.
+These include underwriting fees, legal fees, accounting fees, filing costs, printing costs and expense allowance for the underwriting firm.
+For small and medium sized enterprises, these high costs can be a significant financial burden.

 #2 Increased Regulation and Compliance

-When a company becomes public, it must adhere to extensive financial reporting requirements and other regulations, like the Sarbanes-Oxley Act.
-Many small private companies lack the staff or expertise to manage the increased paperwork and oversight.
-This additional regulatory burden can be difficult for SMEs.
+When a company goes public, it has to comply with extensive financial reporting requirements and other regulations like Sarbanes-Oxley.
+Many small private companies don’t have the staff or expertise to manage the additional paperwork and oversight.
+This additional regulatory burden can be tough for SMEs.

 #3 Illiquidity and Volatility

-The shares of SMEs may lack the liquidity found in larger enterprises, posing challenges for investors seeking to trade them.
-Furthermore, the share price may exhibit volatility owing to the company’s modest scale and restricted analyst attention.
+SMEs shares may not have the liquidity of larger companies, posing challenges for investors who want to trade them.
+Also the share price may be volatile due to the company’s small size and limited analyst coverage.
 Investors could find themselves holding onto illiquid shares if market sentiment shifts post-IPO.

 #4 Loss of Privacy